Radiotherapy for oesophageal cancer

 Liquid food can be given through the tube.
 You can go home with it in place.
 You, or any carers, can be shown how to manage the feeding tube at home with support from a dietitian or community nurse.

-We have more information about nutritional support.
+We have more information about feeding tubes and nutritional support.

-Having external beam radiotherapy
+Having radiotherapy treatment

-Radiotherapy is normally given as a number of short, daily treatments in a hospital radiotherapy department.
-You usually have it every day from Monday to Friday, with a rest at the weekend.
-Each treatment takes 10 to 15 minutes.
+You usually have radiotherapy as an outpatient.
+You sometimes have it during a hospital stay.
+Usually, each appointment takes about 10 to 30 minutes.
 Your radiotherapy team will explain how many treatments you will have and when you will have them.
 Your course of treatment may last up to a few weeks.

 The person who operates the machine is called a radiographer.
 They give you information and support during your treatment.